Submarine Cable Networks, dedicated to being the encyclopedia on global submarine cable systems.

-On Submarine Cable Networks, Systems are categorized in accordance with their corresponding coverage, resepctively:
+At Submarine Cable Networks, the Systems are categorized in accordance with their corresponding regional coverage.

 The first trans-Pacific submarine cable system, TPC-1 (Trans Pacific Cable 1), was put into servie on on June 19, 1964.
 It's a submarine coaxial cable linking Japan, Guam, Havaii and mainland U.S.A. via Hawaii, with a small capacity of only 128 telephone lines.
 After that, many transpacific submarine cable systems were built continuously.

 Now, the in-service transpacifc submarine cable systems include AAG, China-US CN, Japan-US CN, Pacific Crossng 1, Southern Cross Cable Network, Telstra Endeavour, TGN Pacific, TPC-5, TPE, Unity, etc.